 We’ve been taught as a society that we can achieve the impossible if we just don’t give up.
 While this may be true in many cases, when it comes to narcissistic abuse, following this advice will lead to your complete and utter downfall.
 No amount of counseling, religion, or herculean efforts on your part will change the outcome.
 Not because you lack skills or cannot affect positive change in your life, but because you are dealing with a narcissist.
 When you finally stop trying to help, pursue, or change someone else – especially someone who doesn’t want to change – you will, ironically, feel more powerful.

-Many people don’t realize that the reason they feel so insecure and needy after going No Contact is because they have an insecure attachment style, which manifests as open, raw emotional wounding, as well as crippling feelings of abandonment and rejection in the wake of narcissistic abuse.
+Many people don’t realize that the reason they feel so insecure and needy after going No Contact is that they have an insecure attachment style, which manifests as open, raw emotional wounding, as well as crippling feelings of abandonment and rejection in the wake of narcissistic abuse.

 People with insecure attachment styles focus intently on keeping their partners close, at the expense of their own interests and even their own values.
 This partly explains why narcissistic abuse victims cave into demands such as having three-ways or agreeing to work and pay all the bills while the narcissist frolics and plays with their other supply sources.